galliani/jekyll-airtable/README.md

 .env
 ```

-3. Copy the .env.example in this repo to the root of your project, rename it to .env then fill it for your needs.
+3. Copy the .env.example in this repo to the root of your project, rename it to .env.
-4. Set the SYNC_WITH_AIRTABLE key in the .env to 'true'
+4. Set your Airtable API Key in the .env

 ```
-SYNC_WITH_AIRTABLE='true'
+AIRTABLE_API_KEY='your_airtable_api_key'
 ```

 5. You need to add a custom plugin to get the dotenv to work, you do this by creating a folder ```_plugins``` (if does not exist already) inside your Jekyll repo